MicrosoftDocs/appcenter-docs/docs/test-cloud/troubleshooting/steps-desync.md

 };
 ```

-This code will create discrepancies in the test report if both apply:
+This example will create discrepancies in the test report if both apply:
 - Multiple devices are being tested.
-- At least some devices take each path.
+- Each path is taken by at least 1 device.

-### Psuedocode workaround
+### Pseudocode workaround
 ```
 if(bool)
 {